 Colin Strohm is a collagist, photographer, retoucher and recovering printmaker living and working near Green-Wood Cemetery

-This body of work integrates many practices from the past 20 years: the studio photographs of Mint Juleps & Needles, reworking & manipulating large format digital prints as in blueeyed boy and Cat Paintings, the dissolving & contradictory perspectives and positive-negative spatial enigmas of FF, digitally mediating photos as in Blue Paintings and the Photoshop from my retouching profession.
+This body of work integrates many practices from the past 20 years: the studio photographs of Mint Juleps & Needles, the recycled cardboard collages, material-as-object-and-subject of the Ikea Project, reworking & manipulating large format digital prints as in blueeyed boy and Cat Paintings, the dissolving & contradictory perspectives and positive-negative spatial enigmas of FF, digitally mediating photos as in Blue Paintings and the Photoshop from my retouching profession.
 What is important in these works is a fantastical, vertiginous weightlessness at the point where the subjects begin oscillate back and forth between thing and thinglessness, flipping between the familiar and the arcane, mundane and mysterious.
 I do not know what to call these objects: they are photo-based, manipulated digitally, printed, collaged, painted on, photographed, manipulated digitally, printed, collaged…within a self-contained, self-regenerating studio ecosystem.
 They are cannibals, ouroboroses, the production of one feeding the next.

 I bought an Ikea couch that came in this huge box, almost as big as the apartment I was living in.
 I cut it in to manageable size pieces and made collages out of it and all the other packaging from that trip.
 When I used all the materials, the project was complete.